Unambiguosly expressing expectations about the content of prokaryotic genomes: Defining genomic contents

 Annotation-based genomic content units are those units which involve one or multiple features of the genomic annotation.
 Thereby we consider both features which are structural parts of the sequence (i.e. regions or combinations of regions of the genome) and their products (e.g. the protein coded by a gene and its function).

-From a quantitative point of view, one can distinguish between single features, groups of features which are equivalent according to some structural or functional aspect and (ordered and unordered) collections of features which contain multiple members, which are not equivalent, but rather express different functions.
+From a quantitative point of view, one can distinguish between simple features, categories of features which are equivalent according to some aspect (structural or functional) and sets of features which contain multiple members, which are not equivalent, but rather express distinct subunits, either with some criteria regarding their relative positioning (ordered feature sets) or not (unordered feature sets).